Mkayatw0/smart-legal-assistant/README.md

 ```

 ### Swap Embedding Models
-Create a new class in core/embeddings.py and plug it into the pipeline.
+Create a new class in `core/embeddings.py` and plug it into the pipeline.

 ### Use Another Vector Store
-Subclass VectorStore in core/vector_store.py and define your logic (e.g., using FAISS, ChromaDB, etc.).
+Subclass VectorStore in `core/vector_store.py` and define your logic (e.g., using FAISS, ChromaDB, etc.).

-## Troubleshooting
-Problem	Fix
-ModuleNotFoundError	Activate virtualenv and run pip install -r requirements.txt
-Invalid API Key	Check .env values
-App won’t start	Try: streamlit run src/SmartLegalAssistant/streamlit_app/main.py
-“No documents found” in UI	Upload and index docs before querying

 ## Contributing
 We welcome contributions from learners and professionals alike!

 1. Fork and clone the project
-git checkout -b feature/my-feature
+2. Create a feature branch: `git checkout -b feature/my-feature`

-2. Make your changes
-git commit -m "Add new feature"
+3. Make your changes and commit: `git commit -m "Add new feature"`

-3. Push and open a PR on GitHub
+4. Push and open a PR on GitHub

+Guidelines:
 - Follow PEP8
 - Write clear comments and docstrings
 - Include test cases or examples if possible

 ## License
 This project is licensed under the MIT License.

 ## Feedback
 We collect user feedback from the UI to help improve responses.
-Feedback logs are stored in:
+Feedback logs are stored in: `logs/feedback/`

-logs/feedback/